 Tackle shelves are literally heaving with every style, shape and color of soft plastic creature bait one can imagine.
 This offers great variety for the experienced angler, but overkill for the novice!

-Whether in the form of worm, crawfish, lizard or frog, soft plastics generally perform the same function — catching buckets of bass.
+Whether in the form of worm bait, crawfish, lizard bait like the Zoom Lizard or frog, soft plastics generally perform the same function — catching buckets of bass.
 Plastic baits are great for both active and neutral largemouth and can be fished in both open water and thick cover.

 Fishing soft plastic baits is quite simple and straightforward.
 Cast your plastic worm, lizard, craw or creature out and let it fall to the bottom on a slack line.
 Retrieve the bait with a series of hops, pulls and tugs, maintaining intermittent contact with the bottom.
 Fish will suck these lures up in a blink of an eye, so be prepared for indications (weightless feeling or slight line movement) that your bait has been picked up.
 Once this is transmitted down the line, it's time to set the hook fast and hard, all the while keeping steady pressure on the fish.

 Plastics are superb tools for fishing deep structure areas and weed lines.
 Using the appropriate size worm weight for the depth you're fishing will enable you to dredge up some bass while hopping a worm or craw along the lake bottom.

 For those starting out, I'd suggest a sample of plastic baits, including 6- and 8-inch worms, 4 1/2- to 6-inch craws, 4-inch creature baits, 4- and 6-inch soft stick baits and a few 6-inch lizards.